 4. If your laptop does not automatically output its screen to the TV, go to Control Panel > Display > Adjust Resolution and select the TV in the Display drop down box.

-How to connect a laptop to a TV using VGA
+Connect a laptop to a TV using VGA

 Another straightforward way to connect your laptop to your TV is by using the VGA port on both devices.
 This is likely to only be an option for those of you with a laptop that is over 4/5 years old.